loghmanb/flexflag/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: "🌟 Feature Request"
+about: Suggest an idea or enhancement for FlexFlag feature flag library
+title: "[Feature] "
+labels: enhancement
+assignees: []
+---

 # 🌟 Feature Request

-Thanks for taking the time to suggest a new feature for our feature flag library!
+Thanks for taking the time to suggest a new feature for FlexFlag feature flag library!

 ## Summary